I’m going to get straight to the point – Norwex Cleaning Paste is, without a word of a lie, a 5-star Norwex Product.

 - and on glassware and foodware products

-NOT RECOMMENDED FOR USE on brass, copper, silver and acrylic surfaces, as it may cause scratching.
+NOT RECOMMENDED FOR USE on brass, nickel, aluminum, copper, silver and acrylic surfaces, as it may cause scratching.
+It could also scratch natural surfaces like granite, quartz, and marble.

 (although, there are MANY customers who have used it on these surfaces with GREAT success – just check an inconspicuous area first, before going hog-wild on it!)